Huawei’s NZ$3001 Y6P comes with a three lens rear camera and a 5000mAh battery. There is a 6-inch screen and 64GB of storage.

 Google free zone

-There are no Google apps.
+Like the recent Huawei P20 Pro, there are no Google apps.
 Instead Huawei offers its own app gallery and a new app to help you find apps that run on post-Google Huawei phones.
 We’ll look at the Petal Search app in a separate post.

 A word of warning: there will be popular paid for or subscription Android apps that won’t run on this phone.
 That said, if you use that kind of software, it’s unlikely you’d be looking for a bargain basement phone.